mahdialhasanavro/mahdialhasanavro/README.md

 ### Hi there, I'm MAHDI HASAN👋

-📚I'm studying Bachelor of Science in the Department of Electrical and Electronic Engineering at Ahsanullah University of Science and Technology and Associate of Science online in Computer Science at the Univesity of the People also doing a course on Basics of RS, GIS, and Global Navigation Satellite System online at Indian Institute of Remote Sensing, ISRO.
+📚I'm studying Bachelor of Science in the Department of Electrical and Electronic Engineering at Ahsanullah University of Science and Technology and Associate of Science online in Computer Science at the Univesity of the People also doing an academic long-course on Basics of RS, GIS, and Global Navigation Satellite System (online) at Indian Institute of Remote Sensing under Indian Space Research Organization (ISRO).

 🔵I'm passionate about Rocket Science and Space Technology.
 I've also been interested in Space Robotics and Artificial Intelligence Systems.
 Currently, I'm working as a Junior Research Fellow at Bangladesh Space Research and Remote Sensing Organization (SPARRSO) and also doing research on Rocket Flight Control System, Autopilot System, and Hybrid Rocket Engine.<br>